The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Introduction

 \section{Introduction}

 N-body simulations are one of our most valuable tools in cosmology.
 They allow us to follow the evolution of cosmic structures from the linear regime to the present time over a wide range of scales and masses.
-Current state-of-the-art N-body simulations contain billions of particles and can resolve from large structures like superclusters and clusters of galaxies down to subhaloes and dwarf galaxies \citep{Springel05, Diemand07, Springel08}.
+Current state-of-the-art N-body simulations contain billions of particles and can resolve from large superclusters and clusters of galaxies down to subhaloes and dwarf galaxies \citep{Springel05, Diemand07, Springel08}.

-One area where N-body simulations have been particularly useful is in the study of the formation and evolution of haloes and their relation with their large-scale environment.
-Haloes are affected by their environment through the local density, tidal field, matter accretion, mergers, etc. (\citet{White84, Byrd90, Cole93, Zabludoff98, Bosch02, Gottlober01} among many others).
-In order to properly understand the role of local environment in the process of galaxy formation/evolution it is crucial to be able to perform \textit{local} correlations between haloes and their local large-scale structure (LSS).
-An important application of this is the use of simulations to interpret real observations of specific (and often complex) environments such as our local neighborhood.
-This is an non-trivial task as the many ``problems" existing between observations and simulations show.
-Examples of such discrepancies include the ``cold Hubble flow" problem \citep{Sandage72,Sandage86}, the ``local velocity anomaly" \citep{Tully08}, the excess of luminous galaxies above the plane of the local sheet \citep{Peebles10} and, to some degree, the ``missing satellite" problem \citep{Klypin99}.
+One area where N-body simulations have been particularly useful is the study of the formation and evolution of haloes and their relation with their large-scale environment.
+Haloes are affected by their environment in many ways including local density, tidal field, matter accretion and mergers (\citet{White84, Byrd90, Cole93, Zabludoff98, Bosch02, Gottlober01} among others).
+In order to properly understand the role of local environment in the process of galaxy formation and evolution it is crucial to be able to relate the properties of haloes to their surrounding LSS.
+An important step in this direction is the use of constrained simulations used to interpret real observations of specific (and often complex) environments such as our local neighborhood.
+Even with sophisticated models of the local environment there are still many difficulties as the ``problems" existing between observations and simulations show.
+Examples of such discrepancies include the ``cold Hubble flow" problem \citep{Sandage72,Sandage86,Aragon11a}, the ``local velocity anomaly" \citep{Tully08}, the peculiar galaxy population in the local sheet \citep{Peebles10} and, to some degree, the ``missing satellite" problem \citep{Klypin99}.